 To add a spicy flavour, we will use chopped green chillies.
-If you are not a fan of spicy flavour, then add pale green long chillies.
+If you are not a fan of spicy flavours, then add pale green long chillies.
 The one you eat with the vada pav.
 Yes, they are less intense.
 But if you like teekhapan just like me, then go with small green chillies.
 You will enjoy it.

-Kadhi Patta, aka curry leaves, are mildly sweet & gives a specific aroma.
+Kadhi Patta, aka curry leaves, are mildly sweet & give a specific aroma.
 That’s the main reason why we use curry leaves in the tempering process.
 Rest everything is sorted.
 Now let’s move on to the next section.

 Baking Soda in Surti Khaman

 Baking Soda is the elephant🐘 in the room.
 I will tell you why & how.
-First, understand what baking soda is?
+First, understand what baking soda is.
 Baking soda, aka sodium bicarbonate, is an alkaline that reacts with acidic elements in a batter.

 Due to this reaction, there’s the formation of CO2 gas.
 When CO2 gas escapes through the batter, it leads to the rising of our khaman.
 It’s the same with cakes, muffins & cupcakes.